 New Zealand is a parliamentary democracy which operates on free market principles.
 It has a large services sector and a sizable manufacturing sector complementing a highly efficient export-oriented primary sector.

 External trade is of fundamental importance to New Zealand.
-Primary sector exports and commodities are significant sources of the country's export receipts.
-Exports of services and manufactured products also make a notable contribution.
-Tourism is a key services export, as New Zealand is a popular destination for overseas visitors.
-Other services exports include information technology, transport, education, and financial and business services.
-Raw materials, consumer goods and capital equipment for industry are important components of New Zealand's imports.
+Primary sector products, commodities, manufactured products and services are all important sources of export income.
+Tourism is a key services export as New Zealand is a popular destination for overseas visitors.
+Additional services exports include information technology, transport, education, and financial and business services.
+Raw materials, consumer goods and capital equipment for industry are important components of New Zealand’s imports.

 Chart 1: NZ GDP by Industry – Year Ended March 2017